US grocery market, mapped

 Your sales motion only fires above $250k ACV.
 The 1,600 IGA and Piggly Wiggly franchised independents will not fit your unit economics.
 A single-store owner with one cooler aisle and a 12-truck delivery contract rarely writes a six-figure annual check on day one.
 Call us when an enterprise-only motion stalls and you need a mid-market overlay.

 The revenue lens flatters the public majors.
 Walmart reports hundreds of billions, Kroger reports around 150 billion, and the field looks consolidated past the point of fragility.
 The store-count lens does not flatter anyone.
-By US supermarkets, the top 10 operators run roughly 24,000 of 40,000 stores, about 60 percent.
+By US supermarkets, the top 10 operators run roughly 24,000 stores, about 60 percent.
 The remaining 40 percent is 16,000 stores spread across regional banners and the franchised-independent base.
 That 40 percent is somebody else's procurement seat, and most enterprise B2B databases never reach it.

 Questions